rezafouladian/MacintoshPortable/docs/SadMac.md

 These error codes are specific to the Macintosh Portable and may not apply to other systems.

+!!! note
     For whatever reason, many of the error codes in Apple's Developer Note for the Macintosh Portable are wrong.
 It seems most other sites and documentation have copied from that in some way, because everything I see online also has the same mistakes.

+When an issue is found during the critical tests on intial startup, the computer will display a "sad mac" icon with an error code indicating which test failed.

 ## Critical Tests
 Critical tests failing during startup tests will usually result in a "Sad Mac" screen and the computer will not continue booting.